My Mom & Dad, Lydia & Saunie, get married.

 MARRIAGE ANNOUNCED

 CARTERET (NJ) – Announcement has been made of the marriage of Miss Lydia Amadio, daughter of Mr. and Mrs. Patrick Amadio of McKinley avenue (sic), and Sergeant Saunie Gravely of West Virginia.
-The wedding took place in the rectory of St. Johseph’s Church with the Rev. Joseph McLennan officiating.
+The wedding took place in the rectory of St. Joseph’s Church with the Rev. Joseph McLennan officiating.
 Sergeant Gravely is stationed at Tyndale Field, Panama City, Fla.

 My Mom and Dad, Lydia and Saunie…before I was even a twinkle in their eyes.
 I miss & love them both very much.